 Being aware is one of the four criteria for successful Tuck MBA essays.
 To show awareness in this essay, spend some time considering your goals.
 Also, think about why you think an MBA is the right choice.
 Finally, consider why Tuck is the right place for you.

 Once you have crystallized your goals, you must articulate them in this essay.
-Make sure you have done research on Tuck.
+Make sure you have researched Tuck thoroughly.
 Use that research to show why Tuck is the right place for your next step.
 Being aware also means seeing the opportunities available at Tuck.
-To make goals that are appropriate for you, considering your background and MBA, also shows you are aware.
+Making appropriate goals for yourself, considering your background and the MBA, also shows awareness.

 Essay Two: Tuck students recognize how their individuality adds to the fabric of Tuck.
 Tell us who you are.
 (300 words)